mbkoltai/mbkoltai.github.io/index.md

 You can read about my published work in systems biology [here](https://mbkoltai.github.io/papers/) and posts on related topics [here](https://mbkoltai.github.io/blog/).

-From time to time I also post on economic and political topics [here](https://mbkoltai.github.io/ecopol).
+From time to time I also write on economic and political topics [here](https://mbkoltai.github.io/ecopol), where I try to combine qualitative social theory with quantitative analysis.

 # CV